-Having surgery can be stressful for you and your family.
+Having surgery can be stressful for you and your support network.
 The good news is that you are not alone.
 We will support you each step of the way.
 Please ask us if you have questions about your care.
 We want to be sure to answer all your questions!

 Use this space to write down your questions as you go through the booklet.
-There is more space in the back of the booklet.
+There is additional space at the end as well.